bwmcadams/supreme-macro-adventure/deck/scala-macros.md

 ---
 ### Extracting with Quasiquotes

-It turns out, Quasiquotes can do extraction too, which I find sort of fun.
+It turns out Quasiquotes can do extraction too, which I find sort of fun.

 ```scala
 scala> val q"""case class $cname[..$tparams](..$params)